Naked domains

 • If they go to http://yourdomain.com/foo they are redirected to http://www.yourdomain.com/foo, and so on.

-They normally don't support HTTPS, however.
-This is generally not a problem because all you're trying to handle is people typing URLs into a browser.
+This is normally not a problem, because all you're trying to handle is people typing URLs into a browser.
 If someone types yourdomain.com or http://yourdomain.com, they'll get your site.
 The only case that won't work is if they type https://yourdomain.com, including the s after http, which pretty much no-one is ever going to do.
-However, if you think that people are going to do it for your site, then see the "HTTPS redirection" section below.

 Solution 2: Set up (and pay for) a separate web app for your naked domain.